Tax status of Scientology in the United States: Initial tax exemption and revocation

-The "Founding Church" in Washington, D.C., had an ongoing lawsuit against the United States Government for a refund of the federal income taxes that the church had to pay following the loss of its tax exemption in 1957.
+The Founding Church of Scientology in Washington, D.C. had an ongoing lawsuit against the United States Government for a refund of the federal income taxes that the church had to pay following the loss of its tax exemption in 1957.
 The Department of Justice asked the IRS to review the tax-exempt status of the CSC and other Scientology entities, believing that the CSC's exemption was inconsistent with the earlier revocation of the Founding Church's exemption.
 In July 1966, the IRS sent the CSC a letter stating that the IRS proposed to revoke the tax exemption on the grounds that the CSC's income was inuring to the benefit of Scientology practitioners, that CSC was engaged in commercial activities, and that CSC was serving the private interests of L. Ron Hubbard.
 On July 18, 1967, the IRS officially revoked the CSC's tax exemption with retroactive effect.
 The Founding Church's case against the government went before the US Court of Claims in July 1969, where it argued that it should be exempted from federal income tax as it was constituted "exclusively for religious purposes."
 Its argument was rejected, setting the scene for what Scientology's leadership would later characterize as a "war" with the IRS.

 The IRS revocation of tax exemption was, however, not total.
 While the California and Washington Scientology organizations lost their tax exemption over the issue of inurement and their business practices, fourteen other separately incorporated organizations in the United States gained or retained exemption despite similar concerns about their activities.
 The agency's approach to the other organizations was inconsistent.
 In a 1972 memorandum on the Church of Scientology of Florida (CSF), the IRS recommended that the CSF exemption should be revoked because it had not established that its funds were being used for charitable purposes.
 Despite this, no action was taken and the CSF retained its exemption.